Sequenced Curriculum

-Free, high-quality sequenced curriculum plans for Key Stages 1–4 in the UK.
-Designed to be knowledge- and vocabulary-rich, with strong attention to sequencing so pupils build on prior learning.
-Flexible for schools to adapt to their own setting.
+What it offers: Free, high-quality curriculum plans for Key Stages 1–4 in the UK.
+Designed to be knowledge- and vocabulary-rich, emphasising progression and sequencing for cumulative learning.

 Useful aspects (for Bangladesh):

-- A strong model for mapping concepts and skills over time.
+- Model for mapping concepts and skills over time.

 Cautions:

-- UK-centric content needs cultural and curricular adaptation.
+- UK-focused content requires cultural and curricular adaptation.

-- Assumes certain teacher training, assessment systems, and resourcing.
+- Assumes specific teacher training, assessment systems, and resourcing.

-- Effective sequencing requires reliable tracking of prior learning, which may be inconsistent locally.
+- Effective sequencing needs reliable tracking of prior learning — often inconsistent locally.

 Core Knowledge Foundation – Free Curriculum (Preschool–Grade 8)